 American Molossus size – This is a large dog breed with wide muzzle and heavy dewlap.
 They have loose skin and an enormous body.
 The coat is smooth, short and dense.
 Ideal height and weight will be comparable to the Cane Corso or Romanian Shepherd with height ranging from 23.5 to 25 inches and weight being about 110 pounds.
 Ancient Mesopotamian Molossus had dark, brindled coat with an intimidating personality.
 Recently was born, the world’s largest puppy–a Molossus with amazing physical statistics like height of 6 feet and weight of 12 stone.
 This puppy is being considered as the closest genetic descendent of the 5000 year old breed Mesopotamian Molossus.
 You can read all about the world’s largest puppy here.

-Where to find an American Molossus for sale
+Where to find an American Molossus

 As stated above, a few reputable American Molossus breeders are trying to create the breed.
 You should check potential breeders thoroughly.
 Contact ASPCA if in doubt.
 Before you buy, do observe the puppy well in its litter in order to get an insight into its temperament.
 If possible, meet the puppy’s parents too.
 Some breeders have a waitlist for Molossus puppies and you might even have to pay a $500 deposit for reserving one.
 Creating Molossian puppies is often difficult task as most bitches need cesarean surgery to deliver such large pups.
 In UK, nearly 36.4% litters were delivered through C-section.